-Jefferson Courty Dramage District 6 (District) is currently updating the District's 2000 Hazard Misignion Plan, as required by both the Foderal Energency Management (IEEE), While the Agency (FEM) and the Texas District of Energency Management (TEEE), While the nature of solution hazards controving the obtions of Jefferson County has not changed significantly solute the current plans was approved in 2007, the to significant furnishment and trapical storm overals in the last the years, planned hazard miligation offsets have been updated and benefited faither entigation actions have been active.
+Jefferson Courty Dramage District 6 (District) is currently updating the District's 2000 Hazard Misignion Plan, as required by both the Foderal Energency Management (FEE).
+While the Agency (FEE) and of the Fees District of Energency Management (FEE).
+While the nature of solution hazards controving the obtions of Jefferson County has not changed significantly solute the current plans was approved in 2007, the to significant furnishment and trapical storm overals in the last the years, planned hazard miligation offsets have been updated and benefited faither entigation actions have been active.